data-8/su25/reference.md

 # **Detailed Python Reference Sheet**

 {:.no_toc}
-Created by Nishant Kheterpal and Jessica H; contributions by Jonathan Ferrari, Edwin Vargas and Bing Concepcion
+Created by Nishant Kheterpal and Jessica Hu; contributions by Jonathan Ferrari, Edwin Vargas and Bing Concepcion
  Updated and maintained by Richard Villagomez and Isaac Chung

 ## Table of Contents